Hip Replacement Recovery

 What to Expect During Recovery from Hip Replacement Surgery

 Most people will fully recover from hip replacement surgery within a few months to a year, but recovery times vary for each patient.
 Expect about one to four days of bed rest immediately after surgery, but physical rehabilitation usually starts the same day as your procedure.
+Early physical rehabilitation focuses on gentle movements and weight-bearing exercises to enhance circulation, reduce swelling and promote the restoration of joint function.

 The process is slow and steady, barring complications, and each week should bring less pain, better balance and increased mobility.
 A 2022 study reported that, following a hip replacement, 46.7% of participants experienced a clinically significant improvement, while 15.5% experienced worsened outcomes.